 There are many in Cumbria who believe the future of the Fell Pony on the fell is doomed.
 They may be right.
 But there are others who believe that until there are no longer Fell Ponies on the fell, there is hope.
 This draft plan relies on that second group of people who believe our breed has a future, and, hopefully, are willing to work together in that direction.

 The Fells on the Fells Action Plan has two main parts: 1) Priorities and Actions, and 2) Supporting information.
-The Supporting Information section mimics the Dartmoor document in outline.

-Fells on the Fells Action Plan: Priorities – with a start on actions
+Part 1: Fells on the Fells Action Plan: Priorities – with a start on actions

 Subtitle: working to ensure the future of the Fell Pony on the uplands of its historic range